heavyk/dygma/bazecor.md

 [keyboard layout analyzer](https://patorjk.com/keyboard-layout-analyzer/) [[src](https://github.com/patorjk/keyboard-layout-analyzer)] is a website that allows the user to analyse their layout compared to text. it's got a lot of good ideas on how to consider analyse the keyboard layout for ergonomic reasons. the distances can be percisely calculated based on the kbd model the user is using.
 - ability to turn enable/disable the real-time analyser, which essentially logs keystrokes as {action}s
 	- perhaps configurale, like for example when I load DOTA or something, or during certain times of day, or maybe *not* in password boxes
-	- this feature could potentially lead to a security-related scandal, which is good for advertising
+	- this feature could potentially lead to a security-related scandal, which is good for publicity
 - ability to then generate distance and heatmaps for keys pressed over various periods of history
 - ability to suggest improvements to the keys (ie, swap these keys to decrease lateral/vertical movement)
 - statistics showing distance traveled over a period of time (by replaying {actions}) key usage, etc. (many things possible)